All Episodes

 There were two or three others there.

-Things were so hectic I couldn't even name who they were.
+Things were so hectic, I couldn't even name who they were.

-Uh then it occurred to me that I'm still in an exposed position.
+Then it occurred to me that I'm still in an exposed position.

-And so I made the decision that I'd take my chances trying to get into the first uh base dugout.
+And so I made the decision that I'd take my chances trying to get into the first base dugout.

-And so we all very quickly sprinted towards the first base dugout, which is down a little bit below ground level, like a foot and a half, and we all took a nosedive into the first base dugout uh as the shots were ongoing.
+And so we all very quickly sprinted towards the first base dugout, which is down a little bit below ground level, like a foot and a half.

-Uh that's the only gate.
+That's the only gate.

 That's the only gate in or out of this place.